agile-ts/agile/packages/multieditor/README.md

   fixedProperties: ["id"], // Properties that always get passed as data into the onSubmit function
   validateMethods: {
     email: editor.Validator().string().email().required(), // Email is requiered, a string and follows the Email regex
-    name: editor.Validator().string().max(10).min(2).required(), // Name is required, a string, has to be shorter than 10 and longer than 2 chars
+    key: editor.Validator().string().max(10).min(2).required(), // Name is required, a string, has to be shorter than 10 and longer than 2 chars
   },
-  editableProperties: ["email", "name"], // Properties that can be edited }));
+  editableProperties: ["email", "key"], // Properties that can be edited }));

 // Lets update the requiered properties to validate the Editor multiEditor.setValue("email", "test@test.com");
-multiEditor.setValue("name", "Jeff");
+multiEditor.setValue("key", "Jeff");

 // Now we can submit the Editor and see what the onSubmit will log multiEditor.submit();
 // Submited {
 //   id: "myId",
-//   name: "Jeff",
+//   key: "Jeff",
 //   email: "test@test.com"
 // }
 ```